jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

 ![image Notification](assets/week%20one%20aws/frontend%20connected%20to%20backend%20and%20updated%20notifications.png)

 # Issue with cors
-the issue was the notifications were not getting access from the backend because blocking the acccess generally cors will not alllow acccess to the web if the origin are not set and have installed cors that can allow access, in the back end we could have set the origins explicitly by addding acccess option to cors  by creating a file in the backend and then allowing cors to have access to certain address, but i just added them at all the endpoints and that just worked fine
+the issue was the notifications were not getting access from the backend because cors was blocking the acccess, generally cors will not alllow acccess to the web if the origin are not set and have not been installed in the app, in the backend we could have set the origins explicitly by addding acccess option to cors by creating a file in the backend and then allowing cors to have access to certain ip address, but i just added them at all the in the app.py file and that just worked fine

 ![image to update i made on the backend](assets/week%20one%20aws/week-cors-issue.png)